odoo/odoo/doc/howtos/backend.rst

 -------------------------

 A key component of Odoo is the :abbr:`ORM (Object-Relational Mapping)` layer.
-This layer avoids having to write most :abbr:`SQL (Structured Query Language)` by hand and provides extensibility and security services\ [#rawsql]_.
+This layer reduces the need for hand-producued :abbr:`SQL (Structured Query Language)` and provides extensibility and security services\ [#rawsql]_.

 Business objects are declared as Python classes extending :class:`~openerp.models.Model` which integrates them into the automated persistence system.

-Models can be configured by setting a number of attributes at their definition.
+Models can be configured by setting attributes during definition.
 The most important attribute is :attr:`~openerp.models.Model._name` which is required and defines the name for the model in the Odoo system.
 Here is a minimally complete definition of a